Al-Asl/AutoLevel/README.md

 ## PERFORMACE

-* Regarding memory, reducing memory usage can be done by switching to a dictionary instead of arrays.
-This also helped with performance.
+* Multi threaded solver can only give a better performance where constrainst are used with heavy load tasks, and could yield up to 3x original performance.
 * There is a considerable cost when using a block group.
 This cost has been reduced significantly by creating a lookup table for group interaction, it still has a significant cost, but it offers great flexibility.

 ## WHATS NEXT
 * Adding multiple blocks per `Big Block` cell
 * Layers
 * Fine Block connection control
-* Multithredead solving